 Google Calendar Servers

-Google Calendar is the most popular calendar platform for developers, and the MCP ecosystem reflects this with the most options.
+Google Calendar is the most popular calendar platform for developers, and the MCP ecosystem now has both official and community options.

 Stars: 1,100 | Language: TypeScript | License: MIT

 The most popular dedicated calendar MCP server.
-Mature, well-maintained, and packed with features you’d actually use.
+Mature, well-maintained, and still more feature-rich than Google’s official server.

 What makes it stand out:

 - Multi-account support — manage multiple Google accounts simultaneously with cross-account conflict detection.
-This alone sets it apart from competitors
+This alone sets it apart from both the official server and competitors

 - Multi-calendar support — work across all calendars in each account, not just the primary one